karaoc/dayz.test/[Server-Hosting]-Server-settings-DayZ-1.08-Expansion-1.02-TEMP.md

 Bool.
 If enabled, show a 3d marker above the head of your teammates.

 ### "DistanceForPartyMarkers"
-DESCRIPTION
+Integrer.
+Distance in meters before the 3d marker fade out.
+Could not go over bubble network distance ~1000 m per default in DayZ

 ### "EnableQuickMarker"
 Bool.
-If enabled allow players to use QuickMarkers (act like a ping ingame).
+If set to 1, allow players to use QuickMarkers (act like a ping ingame).

 ### "ShowDistanceUnderQuickMarkers"
-DESCRIPTION
+Bool.
+If set to 1, show the distance between you and your quickmarker.

 # SafeZoneSettings